icrc/openmrs-android-fhir/docs/meetings/2025-01-10-icrc-openmrs-sdk-folks.md

 ---

-## FHIR Patient Representation in OpenMRS by Ian
+## FHIR Patient and location

+Feedback from Ian:

 > At least in our FHIR representation, we add the location in Patient.identifier field as an extension (at least for identifier types that are associated with a location).
 Maybe it's possible to create a "placeholder" identifier with an extension identifying the location.